 “Clicks” Are Found in Only 24-38 Living Languages

 Clicks have nonverbal meanings (like indicating disapproval or sympathy) in English and many other languages.
 But they’re only used as consonants in 24 to 38 living languages.
 Why the uncertainty?
 Sometimes, it’s hard to differentiate between a language and a dialect.
 Regardless, all of these languages are spoken in Africa.
 There is also an extinct Aboriginal language from Australia that uses them, but it was never used for day-to-day communication.

 The largest language family with clicks is the Khoisan “family.”
 The scare quotes are because linguists no longer believe that all of the languages in this family are actually closely related.
 Click consonants seem to be the only thing that ties them together.

-Click consonants are the defining feature of the Khoisan languages, but neighboring languages like Zulu and Xhosa also incorporate them.
-Linguists believe clicks spread to these languages through intermarriage and interaction with the neighboring San peoples.
+Click consonants are the defining feature of the Khoisan languages, but neighbouring languages like Zulu and Xhosa also incorporate them.
+Linguists believe clicks spread to these languages through intermarriage and interaction with the neighbouring San peoples.